InstCognNeuro/bids-tms-extension/specification/tms_bids_specification.md

 - `TrainRampUp`:  Ramp-up coefficient for burst stimulation.
 Ramp-up coefficient for burst stimulation.
 The Ramp Up function allows programming a gradual increase in amplitude with each train during burst stimulation.
 - `TrainRampUpNumber`: The number of trains applied for Ramp Up function.
 - `MarkerID`: Unique identifier of stimulation target point.
 Follow the _markers.tsv
-- `PeelingDepth`: Depth “distance” from cortex surface to the target point OR from the entry marker to the target marker (mm).
 - `StimStepCount`: Count of pulses determines the stepping and number of pulses produced per mark.
 - `PulseAmplitude`: An expression for the power output level as a percentage of maximum stimulator power (% of max output).
 - `DoublePulseAmplitude`: Actual for Dual_mode.
 The independent amplitude of the second pulse as a percentage of maximum stimulator power(% of max output).